Drifting from the Essentials: Why Many Youth Pastors Don’t Make It

 I’m sure you feel the same but, as a youth pastor myself, I want to run in such a way to gain great reward.
 I don’t want to labor in vain.
 I also want you to succeed.
 Working toward the wrong goal or with the wrong methods can be one of the most frustrating experiences – trust me, I know!
 I’ve seen many pastors labor in vain and many students “on fire” and entertained, only to burn out a few months or years later.
 This is why so many youth ministers (and students) don’t last.

-Although it is not a comprehensive list, I believe the following four principles capture a biblically grounded vision of what ministry to youth should entail.
+Although it is not a comprehensive list, the following four principles capture a biblically grounded vision of ministry to youth.

 - Equipping Leaders and Parents

 The youth pastor at a large church knows how important this is, but equipping leaders and parents is important in any context.
 I remember my first year in ministry.
 I was listening to a talk on this subject and realized that when it comes to seriously investing in and discipling teens, the maximum number of students I would have capacity to invest in would be four to five.
 What would that mean for the rest of my students?
 A team of well-trained, gospel-centered leaders – and a team of leaders equipping parents – can do much more than one person.

 Early on it was drilled into me that however much I felt called to direct time investing in students, I was only one, very finite person and my ministry impact would be severely limited.

 This is what the Apostle Paul was getting at when he wrote to Timothy, “What you have heard from me in the presence of many witnesses entrust to faithful men, who will be able to teach others also” (2 Tim 2:2).
 When we train up and empower others, we exponentially grow our impact.